webaverse/docs/docs/webaverse/avatars.md

 Avatars are representations of a user in a world, which you can control and view in first-person mode to see their perspective.

+## Usernames and Accounts
+Usernames can be set on your account and is stored on-chain.
+Learn how to setup your account [here](./start).

+Each account has a unique address that it is identified by.
+The unique address helps keep track of who each person is and who owns what.

 ## FAQ